What is 3D Rendering : A Simple Guide

 The 3D rendering steps may differ based on the software used, the person executing the process, as well as the desired objectives.

 However, no matter the alterations in the sequence of the steps, a 3D rendering process always has two distinct phases - the pre-rendering phase, which includes conceptualizing, developing, and prepping the 3D model.
-And the rendering process itself, which includes the actual rendering procedure, transforming the model into a 2D representation.
+And the rendering process itself, which includes the actual 3D rendering refers to transforming the model into a 2D representation.
+Here are the steps involved in the 3D rendering process.

 Let’s break down the pre-rendering phase for you